-Response Times.
-Mean correct RTs were computed for each participant as a function of T-D similarity (low and high similarity), D-D similarity (homogeneous or heterogeneous), and display size (4, 8, or 12 items).
-RTs outside ±2.5 SD from each participant by condition mean were excluded from the analysis.
+RTs.
+Mean correct RTs were computed for each participant as a function of T-D similarity (low and high similarity), D-D similarity (homogeneous or heterogeneous), and display size (four, eight, or 12 items).
+RTs outside ± 2.5 SD from each participant by condition mean were excluded from the analysis.
 This trimming excluded less than 5.5% of the data.

 Search slopes were calculated for each participant on the basis of the four possible display types.
-Search slope and intercept values were derived from linear regression analyses that were independently performed across display size and upon each T-D x D-D mean (see Figure 2a for statistics).
-Individual participant search slopes were analyzed using a 2 x 2 repeated-measures analysis of variance (ANOVA) with T-D similarity and D-D similarity as independent factors.
-We observed a significant two-way interaction between the factors, F(1,23) = 43.47, p < 0.001, as well as main effects for both factors, T-D similarity, F(1,23) = 167.33, p < 0.001, and D-D similarity, F(1,23) = 24.62, p < 0.001.
+Search slope and intercept values were derived from linear regression analyses that were independently performed across display size and on each T-D × D-D mean (see Figure 2a for statistics).
+Individual participant search slopes were analyzed using a 2 × 2 repeated measures analysis of variance (ANOVA) with T-D similarity and D-D similarity as independent factors.
+We observed a significant two-way interaction between the factors, F(1, 23) = 43.47, p < .001, as well as main effects for both factors: T-D similarity, F(1, 23) = 167.33, p < .001, and D-D similarity, F(1, 23) = 24.62, p < .001.

-Error Rates.
-Next, we analyzed error rates in the visual search task and performed a 2 x 2 x 3 repeated-measures ANOVA with T-D similarity, D-D similarity and display size as independent factors.
-We observed a significant interaction between T-D similarity and display size, F(2,22) = 7.77, p = 0.0030.
-The error rate for low T-D similarity distractors was slightly greater than for high T-D similarity distractors when 8 items were in the display (3.76% and 2.19% respectively).
+Error rates.
+Next, we analyzed error rates in the visual search task and performed a $2 \times 2 \times 3$ repeated measures ANOVA with T-D similarity, D-D similarity, and display size as independent factors.
+We observed a significant interaction between T-D similarity and display size, F(2, 22) = 7.77, p = .0030.
+The error rate for low T-D similarity distractors was slightly greater than that for high T-D similarity distractors when eight items were in the display (3.76% and 2.19%, respectively).
 No other effects or interactions were significant.